All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS with squashed 7-spheres

 Clearly this solution is non compact - however it does still have a physical interpretation.
 As $r \to \infty$ the $(\text{AdS}_3,r)$ directions ( weighted by $L^{-2}$) become an AdS$_4$ factor of radius $2m$ while $(V^0,\mathbb{CP}^3)$ become a round S$^7$, meanwhile the magnetic component of $G$ is exponentially suppressed tending to zero.
 Hence as $r \to \infty$ the solution becomes AdS$_4\times$S$^7$ with the correct electric flux and supersymmetry is consequentially enhanced.
-The other end of the space is at $r=0$, where the warp factor of the U(1) fiber goes to zero, but does so in a regular fashion leaving the warpings of AdS$_3\times \mathbb{CP}^3$ and the magnetic flux constant in this limit (the electric flux goes to zero).
-However the solution at $r=0$ is not a solution in its own right.
+The other end of the space is at $r=0$, where the warp factor of the U(1) fiber goes to zero, but does so in a regular fashion leaving the warping of AdS$_3\times \mathbb{CP}^3$ constant in this limit.
+The flux becomes purely magnetic, independent of $r$ and orthogonal to the U(1) fiber.
+However, unlike the $r\to \infty$ limit, truncating the expansion of \eqref{eq:squshed1} about $r=0$ to leading order does not give a solution on its own.
 It is natural to interpret this solution as the holographic dual of a $\mathfrak{su}(1,1|4)$ preserving conformal defect in $\mathcal{N}=8$ Chern-Simons matter theory.
 It would be interesting to study the consequences of this, but we shall not attempt that here.